- Free delivery on orders over $200.

 What does ethical consumption mean anyway?
 Traditionally, narrow definitions of sustainability have not always included the deliberately hidden world of low worker’s wages, bad working conditions and worker’s rights abuses.
 Ethical consumerism is a type of consumer activism based on the concept of voting with your wallet, buying ethically-made products which support small scale manufacturers and local artisans, boycotting products that exploit children as workers or damage to the environment.

 How can we make choices that move even beyond sustainability, towards ethical consumption?

-Yala Jewelry is a good place to start.
+Yala Jewellery is a good place to start.
 As a brand they embody intricate design, sustainable materials, ethics and transparency.
-With roots in Kenya and the UK, Yala builds meaningful connections with skilled Kenyan artisans who create the hand-made, high quality, beautiful jewelry.
+With roots in Kenya and the UK, Yala builds meaningful connections with skilled Kenyan artisans who create the hand-made, high quality, beautiful jewellery.
 In buying the Lela Three Way Hammered Brass Earrings, you’re supporting a female-founded, black-owned business.
 Preeti Sandu, the brand behind the elegant hand-crafted Aida Hoops, use ethically sourced materials, conflict-free gems and recycled stones.